clsergent/Snapmaker2Postprocessor/README.md

 ## Limitations
-This postprocessor has been tested on FreeCAD 0.20 shipped with python3.10.
+This postprocessor has been tested on FreeCAD 0.20 and 0.21 shipped with python3.10.
-Generated GCODE has only been tested on a Snapmaker 2 A350.
+Generated GCODE has only been tested on a Snapmaker 2 A350 and A250.
 It *should* work on any other Snapmaker 2.0 (A150, A250, A250T, A350T), and *may* work on other Snapamker machines, but with no warranty.
 If you encounter any bug, please open an issue.